celo-org/celo-monorepo/packages/terraform-modules-public/aws/README.md

 Inside the [testnet](./testnet) folder you will find a module (and submodules) to create the setup for running a Celo Validator on AWS.
 The next logic resources can be created:

 - `vpc` module for setting up a VPC with a public and private subnet on multiple availability zones.
-Validator nodes go in the private subnet while bastion, proxy, tx-node, and attestation nodes go in the public subnet.
+Validator nodes go in the private subnet while bastion, proxy, and attestation nodes go in the public subnet.
 - `bastion` module for an SSH bastion node.
 For security purposes, this is the only node that accepts external SSH traffic.
 All other nodes only accept SSH from the bastion.
 - `proxy` module for creating a Proxy connected to a validator
 - `validator` module for deploying a Validator
-- `tx-node` for deploying a transaction node (also known as full-node), thought to expose the rpc interface and allows interaction with the network easily
 - `attestation-service` for deploying the Attestation Service (https://docs.celo.org/getting-started/baklava-testnet/running-a-validator#running-the-attestation-service).
-Note that only Twilio is supported at this time.
+Each attestation service will connect to the same multi-AZ RDS DB instance.
+Only Twilio is supported at this time.

 ## Operating System